God's Own Country · Living Traditions

 Ritual art forms that have survived millennia — not as performances for tourists, but as living spiritual and social systems rooted in Kerala's landscape and people.

-Onam Sadya — the grand harvest feast of Kerala's Onam festival Harvest Festival
+Onam Sadya — Kerala's grand harvest feast of 26 dishes on a banana leaf Harvest Festival

 Onam — The Return of King Mahabali